pfunks/TCTest/test_faq.md

 ## How do I create an account?

+Click on the "Sign Up" link at the top of Steemit.com to get started.

 ## What information do I need to provide in order to create an account?

 You will need to supply your email and phone number.